 At this time, Pierre Auguste and Fernand were wine growers and barrel makers.
-They have undertaken reparcelling over a lifetime: they have proceeded in land swaps to unify the property.
-In 1930, the vineyard was mainly white wine, extended over approximately 35 hectares and produced around 1 800 hectolitres a year.
+They have reconsolidated the vineyard over a lifetime: they merged all the scattered fragments of land into one unified property.
+In 1930, the vineyard was mainly white wine, extended over approximately 35 hectares and produced around 1,800 hectolitres a year.
 Joined by Fernand's son, Henri Duporge, in 1934, Jalousy gradually flourished.

 In 1962, Henri's son, Pierre Duporge joined the company.
 Two years later, his sister Marie-Hélène Duporge joined it too.
 In 1968, they expanded the vineyard in places around David and Beaulieu.
 In 1970, they founded an Agricultural Land Grouping (in French "Groupement Foncier Agricole", GFA).
 In 1992, the domain Jalousy became "Jalousie Beaulieu" and the holding "Société Civile d'Exploitation Agricole" was born.